 Successful completion of the eight areas of core study will qualify the candidate for a Diploma in Theological Foundation and when combined with an existing graduate degree, will constitute an acceptable foundation for entry to the Th.D. program.
-Candidates who are awarded the DTF may decide that they do not wish to go on to the Th.D. but can complete instead a Master of Theological Studies, or an M.Th. degree as part of the Holy Spirit College graduate program (see below).
+Candidates who are awarded the DTF may decide that they do not wish to go on to the Th.D. but can complete instead a Master of Theological Studies, M.T.S. or an M.Th. degree as part of the Holy Spirit College graduate program (see below).

-Candidates with only an undergraduate degree must complete all eight core courses (with a cumulative GPA of at least 3.0) together with three three-credit elective courses (or equivalent) and comprehensive exams (3 credits) to achieve completion of the MTS Degree.
+Candidates with only an undergraduate degree must complete all eight core courses (with a cumulative GPA of at least 3.0) together with three three-credit elective courses (or equivalent) and comprehensive exams (3 credits) to achieve completion of the M.T.S.
+Degree.

-Mature candidates with a graduate degree in a discipline other than Theology but an otherwise appropriate academic preparation may petition for Advanced Candidature and if granted will be required to complete two 3-credit directed reading courses in Theology and one 3-credit directed reading program in Philosophy to be admitted to the Th.D. program.
+Mature candidates with a graduate degree in a discipline other than Theology, but an otherwise appropriate academic preparation, may petition for Advanced Candidature.
+If granted they will be required to complete two 3-credit directed reading courses in Theology and one 3-credit directed reading program in Philosophy to be admitted to the Th.D. program.
 Unless the candidates' prior graduate degree requirements included a Thesis, the candidate will also be required to complete a 6-credit Research Methodologies and Academic Writing program Candidates with a Pontifical Licentiate are automatically granted Advanced Candidature and may proceed directly to the Proposal process.
 In all cases, prior to admission to the Th.D. dissertation work, the candidate must demonstrate a competence in Latin to the satisfaction of the University faculty.

 §2.
-Goals of the MTS, DTF and ThD programs, Learning Outcomes and Method of Assessment
+Goals of the M.T.S., D.T.F. and Th.D. programs, Learning Outcomes and Method of Assessment

-Through the coursework of the MTS/ DTF, the student will emerge with a broad overview of the Catholic Theology faithful to the magisterium as well as critical and contemporary questions in Catholic theology.
-Through the ThD portion, the student will gain a deep understanding on one aspect of theology of the choice of the student as well as develop research, reading and writing skills suitable for academic research and writing.
+Through the coursework of the M.T.S./ D.T.F., the student will emerge with a broad overview of the Catholic Theology faithful to the magisterium as well as critical and contemporary questions in Catholic theology.
+Through the Th.D. portion, the student will gain a deep understanding on one aspect of theology of the choice of the student as well as develop research, reading and writing skills suitable for academic research and writing.
 The overview will be assessed by the coursework element, which will require attendance of online lectures, completion of written work (essays and exams) for assessment by the teacher.
-The dissertation research, writing and defense will assess the student's satisfactory completion of the dissertation portion of the ThD program, including the production of a dissertation of approximately 50,000 - 80,000 words which will be produced under the guidance of an advisor who possesses an appropriate terminal degree and a specialization in the particular focus of the dissertation; and assessed by the academic committee appointed for the purpose.
+The dissertation research, writing and defense will assess the student's satisfactory completion of the dissertation portion of the Th.D. program, including the production of a dissertation of approximately 50,000 - 80,000 words which will be produced under the guidance of an Director who possesses an appropriate terminal degree and a specialization in the particular focus of the dissertation; and assessed by the academic committee appointed for the purpose.

-For transfer credit or waiver of requirements for the MTS/DTF, core areas of study must have been completed at a Roman Catholic institution of higher education and a minimum of 3.0 GPA is required for transfer credit.
+For transfer credit or waiver of requirements for the M.T.S./DTF, core areas of study must have been completed at a Roman Catholic institution of higher education and a minimum of 3.0 GPA is required for transfer credit.
 All core studies must be 3-credit i.e. reflecting a minimum of 112.5 hours of engagement for each subject but may be completed by direct instruction (classroom or online) directed reading or research & report methodologies.